joeclark-phd/random-text-generators/README.md

 - `String generateOne()` yields a new, procedurally-generated text string.

-Currently there is only a single implementation of the interface:
+Currently there are three implementations of the interface:

 ### MarkovTextGenerator